DeciStudios/deci-docs/docs/easygarages/latest.md

     ```
     These should all be pretty self-explanatory.
     * "GaragePermCheck" is called when attempting to check if the user has access to a garage category.
-It must return either true or false.
+It must return either true or false. "garage" is the garage object.
     * "LocationPermCheck" is called when attempting to check if the user has access to a garage location.
-It must return either true or false.
+It must return either true or false. "location" is the location object.

     You also have access to a function to use.
     * "ShowNotification" - Displays a default FiveM notification.